mario-workspace/quiz-fullstack/README.md

 ## Questions?

-If you have any questions about the requirements, please reach out to adam@concentrate.ai.
+If you have any questions about the requirements, please reach out to jobs@concentrate.ai.